kyll/Guidion_bootcamp/README.md

 See the assignment in description.pdf

-This simple meteor, angular and bootstrap app matches tickets and experts based on their region
+This simple meteor, angular and bootstrap app matches tickets and experts based on their region.

-additional features:
+Additional features:
 - add tickets
 - add experts
 - unmatch